joaolessab/new-years-goals--react-native/README.md

 ### Why common HTML don't work on React Native?

-- Because they don't the the `dom` setup.
-Native devices are not browsers
+- Because they don't the the `dom` setup;
-- Check the full list of [React Native components](https://reactnative.dev/docs/components-and-apis);
+- Native devices are not browsers.
+Check the full list of [React Native components](https://reactnative.dev/docs/components-and-apis);
 - Besides that, it works normally as an usual React app.
 You can combine those Native components to build your own customized components, for example:

 ```